NeCTAR-RC/nectar-training/package05/sections/mitigating.markdown

 To connect to the instance yourself, you should set up a **ssh connection** to the virtual machine or use other secure ways to connect.
 We will establish a ssh connection to the instance in [Module 7][ModDoc7].

 {% BgBox definition %}
 **SSH** (short for "Secure Shell") encrypts connections such that the data coming through can only be deciphered with the **ssh key**.

+To establish a ssh connection, two keys are required: The **private** and the **public** key.
+When the key pair is generated, a passphrase can be chosen for extra security.
+The private key resides on the users computer and should never be shared with anyone.
+The public key is added to the remote machine (the instance).
+Only when the two keys are present at both ends of the connection, then a connection can be established and the data going through the ssh connection will be deciphered with the keys and the passphrase which was used to generate it.

 By default, ssh uses *Port 22*.
 On the remote machine (the instance), an *ssh server* is be running which accepts connections from *ssh clients*.
-It is only possible to decypher the data going through an ssh connection with the **private ssh key** and the passphrase which was used to generate it.

 Many applications use **ssh** to encrypt connections.
 For example, if you copy files between your local computer and the virtual machine, you may use the command **scp** to copy the files, which also uses the ssh protocol.
 {% endBgBox %}

+{% img src=images/SSHKeys.png, w=80, dim=percent, align=center %}
+The image above shows two connected computers: Your local computer and your instance.
+When establishing a connection, the *ssh client and server* are in charge for encrypting and decrypting the data packages which travel between the computers.
+The end client/server applications receive the unencrypted packages from the ssh server/client.

 **SSH Tunnelling**